What Price Glory (1926 film): Production

 Fox acquired the film rights to the play What Price Glory? for $100,000.

-The film was directed by Raoul Walsh and released as a silent film by Fox Film Corporation on November 23, 1926 in the US, and had a 116-minute running time.
+The film was directed by Raoul Walsh and released as a silent film by Fox Film Corporation on November 23, 1926, in the US, and had a 116-minute running time.
 On January 21, 1927, a short film of singer Raquel Meller was shown before this feature at the Sam H. Harris Theater in New York City.
 The short film, not quite synchronized, was the first public presentation of a film in the Fox Movietone sound-on-film system.
-In January 1927, Fox re-released What Price Glory? with synchronized sound effects and music in the Movietone system.
+On January 21, 1927, Fox re-released What Price Glory with synchronized sound effects and music in the Movietone system.

 Part of its fame revolves around the fact that the characters can be seen speaking profanities which are not reflected in the intertitles, but which can be deciphered by lipreaders.
+However, the production by Arthur Hopkins of the Anderson and Stallings play had featured audible profanities, and its program featured the statement that "'What Price Glory' is a play about war as it is, not as it has been presented theatrically for thousands of years.
+The soldiers in 'What Price Glory' talk and act as much as soldiers talk and act the world over.
+The speech of men under arms is interlarded with profanity.
+Oaths mean nothing to a soldier but a means to obtain emphasis."

 The studio was reportedly inundated by calls and letters from enraged Americans, including deaf and hearing impaired people, to whom the vivid profanity between Sergeant Quirt and Captain Flagg was extremely offensive.

 In the 1924 Broadway play the roles of Captain Flagg and Sgt.
 Quirt were played by Louis Wolheim, fresh from his triumph in Eugene O'Neill's The Hairy Ape and William "Stage" Boyd.
-Curiously Wolheim and the younger William Boyd would play characters similar to Quirt and Flagg in the 1928 film Two Arabian Knights.
+Curiously Wolheim and the younger William Boyd would play characters similar to Quirt and Flagg in the 1927 film Two Arabian Knights.

 Although the title is sometimes listed as having a question mark, the Movietone version has simply 'WHAT PRICE GLORY', as does at least one silent trailer as well as some of the posters.

 In his autobiography, Peter Cushing claimed his wife, Violet Hélène Beck Cushing, was part of the cast prior to their marriage.

 Composers Ernö Rapée and Lew Pollack collaborated on the popular song "Charmaine" for the film, named after the character of Charmaine de la Cognac.